Master of Science Programs

 Valid and recognized 1st cycle qualifications (Bachelor)

-International Applicants can enter the selection process if they acquire/have acquired a valid and recognized 1st cycle qualification (Undergraduate level) by 31st October 2021.
-Only for CHINA MIM admitted International Applicants, the deadline is end of June 2021.
+International Applicants can enter the selection process if they acquire/have acquired a valid and recognized 1st cycle qualification (Undergraduate level) by 31st October 2024.

 Suitability of the academic degree for admission to Master of Science programs is established from the University where the admissions application is submitted: each establishes its own criteria and regulations (including required documentation) for admission and enrollment in a study program.

-Bocconi University deems as valid a Bachelor Diploma (I level degree/undergraduate Programs) with at least:
+Bocconi University deems as valid a Bachelor Diploma (I-level degree/undergraduate Program) with at least:

 - 180 educational credits (ECTS)